fecr2o4/VR/README.md

-# VR_Unity3D_Executables
+# VR_Unity3D_Projects

-This repository contains public versions of some of the Unity3D executable files that I have been working on and their respective data folders.
-To use any of these files, double-click on the ___.exe file on a computer with VIVE hardware (head-mounted display and hand-held controllers) and the "game" (everything here is educational) should start automatically.
+This repository contains public versions of some of the Unity3D projects that I have cleaned up enough that they might be useful to the public.